zanna-37/I-E_Basis_2019/07_notes.md

 # From Close to Open Innovation [📹0:00](https://youtu.be/e2u1EAyNRAo)

 **Most innovations fail.
 Companies that don't innovate die.** These statements are related with how innovations are at the core of innovations continue to survive and exist. *How has the process of innovation has changed in the last 20 years?
 Why is it extremely relevant nowadays and why it makes or breaks organisations?*

 Organisations need to change, over time they evolve their organisational structure.
 Some organisational structures include matrix, divisional, hierarchial, etc. Companies need to absorb the environment of change internally in order to reproduce the changes and use them in their work.
 The R&D may happen outside and it needs to be internalised within the organisation by someone.

 With digital transformation the focus on what its being developed has been shifted to the customer, integrating customers in the core processes of the company.
 A customer-centric process nowadays has led to an increase in buy in R&D.

-`Quote`: "People only see what they are prepared to see." - Ralph Waldo Emerson
+`Quote:` _"People only see what they are prepared to see." - Ralph Waldo Emerson_

 30 to 40 years ago, there was the understanding that all products and innovations would be carried out by bigger organisations.
 Only the ones doing R&D would be the ones to play a role in this innovation process to come with new products and services.
 These products would be pushed to the market, they were dictating the speed at which the development and technological advancement was happening.

 ## Closed Innovation [📹16:53](https://youtu.be/e2u1EAyNRAo?t=1013)

-`Quote:` "If the rate of change on the outside exceeds the rate of change on the inside, the end is near" - Jack Welch
+`Quote:` _"If the rate of change on the outside exceeds the rate of change on the inside, the end is near" - Jack Welch_

 When there is a discrepancy in the rate of change inside and outside an organization, there is a problem.
-R&D happens within the firm, the logic is that either you buy the knowledge from somewhere but you internalise it and you develop it internally or you have a team of people only working on innovation - having a dedicated team to innovation.
+R&D happens within the firm, the logic is that either you buy the knowledge from somewhere but you internalise it and you develop it internally or you have a dedicated team of people only working on innovation.
 If you cannot do any of them the company start to slow down its development.

 **Diversity of thoughts** is a key value to innovate.